vivaansinghvi07/soccer-database-project/README.md

 **League History** - this table keeps track of who won each season in the league.
 Such as: who won the Premier league in the 2017-18 season
   - season_id
   - league_id - relates to league_id in LEAGUE table
-  - winning_id - relates to team_id in TEAM table
+  - team_winning_id - relates to team_id in TEAM table
   - season_year
   - revenue
   - viewership
-  - league_mvp_id - relates to player_id in PLAYER table
+  - player_mvp_id - relates to player_id in PLAYER table

 **League** - this table keeps information of each league that I am looking at - such as when the Premier League was founded, how often it occurs, etc. Note: Recurrence represents the number of years between seasons of the league
   - year_founded